peterdpong/peterdpong/README.md

   </b>
 </p>

-Currently, I am an incoming Software Engineer at Figma.
+Currently, I am a Software Engineer at Figma.
 Recently graduated from the University of Toronto studying Computer Engineering.

 ### About me